-- Court Marshal's Office is in charge of security of the buildings & courtrooms, serving warrants, and taking defendants into custody upon conviction of an offense. - 14 full time employees (1 state funded, 10 Boone County funded, 2 Callaway County funded, 1 Boone Law Enforcement Sales Tax) - 2 part time employees (2 Callaway County funded)
+- The Marshal of the 13th Circuit Courts is Mike Franks. - Court Marshal's Office is in charge of security of the buildings & courtrooms, serving warrants, and taking defendants into custody upon conviction of an offense. - Marshal Franks oversees 13 full time employees (1 state funded, 9 Boone County funded, 2 Callaway County funded, 1 Boone Law Enforcement Sales Tax) and 2 part time employees (2 Callaway County funded).